Skip to main content

 Coverage Overview

 Basic Private Health Policy: Grants access to a network of medical providers, including doctors and hospitals.
-Enhanced policies offer 80%-90% reimbursement for out-of-network medical expenses and often include dental coverage.
+Enhanced policies may offer reimbursement for out-of-network medical expenses and may also include dental coverage.

 Typical Coverage Includes